SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

      }
 ```

-At this point, we are ready to get the data from the Database.
+At this point, we are ready to tell the Application which Models it will have to manage.
 To do so, open your **App.xaml.cs** file and add the following constructor:

 ```csharp
     public App()